nnn

 Do I need to thaw the hashbrowns first?

-Yes, It helps to give that classic thick and creamy texture.
-Baking the casserole straight from the freezer could cause the casserole to get watery and fall apart.
+Yes, it adds the classic thick and creamy texture.
+If you bake the casserole from the freezer, it could get watery and fall apart.

 Can you trade out the shredded hashbrowns for the frozen diced ones?

-Yes, but it will not taste the same as a Cracker Barrel casserole.
-The casserole will be a different consistency and texture.
-Since the diced potatoes are less processed than the shredded potatoes, this will look a lot more like a potato bake than a cohesive scoop casserole.
+Sure, but the casserole won’t have the same taste as a Cracker Barrel casserole.
+There will be a difference in consistency and texture.
+Because diced potatoes are less processed than shredded, this is going to resemble a bake a lot more than an actual scoop casserole.

 Which cheese gives the most restaurant-like flavor?

-Recently shredded sharp cheddar.
-Mild cheddar tends to blend in with the other dairy and has a very unremarkable taste.
+Shredded sharp cheddar cheese is easy to pick out and identify.
+Mild cheddar, however, tends to blend in with the other dairy products.
+Because of this, it is easy to overlook mild cheddar and not notice it as it has a very unremarkable taste.

 Can I do this without the canned soup?

-Yes, but then it wouldn’t be a true copycat.
-If you are determined to replace the canned soup, a quick béchamel (butter, flour, and milk) with some salt and a bit of poultry seasoning will work.
-The texture will be a bit different, but still just as comforting.
+That’s true, but that wouldn’t make it a true copycat.
+If you absolutely want to substitute the canned soup, you could make a quick béchamel (butter, flour, and milk) with some salt and even a touch of chicken seasoning.
+The texture will differ slightly, but still be just as comforting.

 How do I know if it is done?